The Dyson Institute of Engineering and Technology

 Campus and Crime Map

-- From September 2018, first-year undergraduate engineers will live on-campus in modular, en-suite pods – each containing a sleeping and study area with storage, and large windows to make the most of the stunning views.
-There will be shared kitchens and laundry facilities.
+- First-year undergraduate engineers live on-campus in modular, en-suite pods – each containing a sleeping and study area with storage, and large windows to make the most of the stunning views.
+There are shared kitchens and laundry facilities.

-- There will also be a Club House containing a library, café, bar and screening room, offering plenty of communal space for working and socialising.
+- The Roundhouse, containing a library, café, bar and screening room, is due for completion in 2019.
+It will offer plenty of communal space for working and socialising.

 - In succeeding years, students will have the freedom to find their own accommodation in a different location if they wish.